gordonmckenzie/oncogeriatrics-health-economics/README.md

 #### Description

 This Python model has been packaged using [Poetry](https://python-poetry.org/) and can be used as follows.
-If you have Poetry already installed or wish to use for this project, follow the steps below: -
+If you have Poetry already installed or wish to use it for this project, follow the steps below: -

 #### Installation with Poetry